facebook••facebook••youtube••contact••index••home

 Neumann TLM 102 | Available in nickel or matte black with impeccable fit and finish.
 Fingerprint resistant too. | Image courtesy Neumann

-Shalom Chaverim | Neumann TLM 102, Tascam US 2x2 and Logic Pro X | Cordoba Mini SM-CE (guitalele) and small percussion.
+listening Shalom Chaverim | Cordoba Mini SM-CE (guitalele) and small percussion recorded with the Neumann TLM 102, Tascam US 2x2 and Logic Pro X.

-Now is the Month of Maying | Tascam US 2x2, Neumann TLM 102 and Logic Pro X | Kremona Fiesta CW-7 7-string classical guitar.
+listening Now is the Month of Maying | Kremona Fiesta CW-7 7-string classical guitar recorded with a Tascam US 4x4, Neumann TLM 102 and Logic Pro X.

-On The Avignon Bridge | Tascam US 4x4, Neumann TLM 102 and Logic Pro X | Hirade TH90 (chords), Cordoba Mini R (melody) and small percussion.
+listening On Avignon Bridge | Hirade TH90, Cordoba Mini R and small percussion recorded with a Tascam US 4x4, Neumann TLM 102 and Logic Pro X.

-Although TLM 102 mids are warm and fat, higher pitches like artificial and natural harmonics still have plenty of sparkle.
+Although TLM 102 mids are warm and fat, higher pitches like artificial and natural harmonics have plenty of sparkle.
 In fact, for natural classical guitar and ukulele tone, the 102 sounds great unprocessed: little or no EQ is required for solo classical guitar.
-A touch of reverb and I'm usually done.
+A touch of reverb, and I'm usually done.

 gain icon Gain